GreyKeenan/dukesup/index.md

 Setup
 ==================================================

 1. Choose a player to go first.
-If you are playing multiple rounds, switch back and forth.
+If you are playing multiple games, switch back and forth.
 2. Split the deck in half by color.
 One player gets clubs + spades, and the other gets hearts + diamonds.
 Jokers can be removed.
 3. Shuffle your half of the deck and draw 4 cards.
 Set the remaining cards aside as your draw pile.
 Players have their own draw and discard piles.
 4. Choose 1 of the 4 cards as your CASTLE, and place it face-down on the table.
 Choose 2 cards as your DUKES, and place them face-down in front of your CASTLE.
 The left-over card will be part of your starting hand.